SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-PT-M01-001.md

 ## Verification of Control

-- [ ] Verify that security audit logs are enabled by checking the rsau/enable parameter
+- Verify that security audit logs are enabled by checking the rsau/enable parameter
-- [ ] Verify that security audit logs kernel parameters are configured
+- Verify that security audit logs minimal settings are configured
-- [ ] Verify if all events are for critical users, such as SAP*, DDIC, SAPCPIC, emergency and support users, are collected and audited for all clients
+- Verify if all events are for critical users, such as SAP*, DDIC, SAPCPIC, emergency and support users, are collected and audited for all clients
-- [ ] Verify if all critical events for all clients are collected and audited
+- Verify if all critical events for all clients are collected and audited

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A21 Configuration of the Security Audit Log (S) / Konfiguration des Security Audit Logs (S)